Open-Systems-Pharmacology/2-Day-BOSTON-Workshop-2018/README.md

 ## PK-Sim® &amp; MoBi® workshop on integrating PBPK with QSP

-esqLABS is running a two-day hands-on **PK-Sim® & MoBi®** workshop on **integrating PBPK with QSP** on **Wednesday and Thursday 3rd and 4th of October** at the OFICIO Fenway Meeting Room **in Boston, MA**.
+esqLABS, in collaboration with the University of Maryland, is running a two-day hands-on **PK-Sim® & MoBi®** workshop on **integrating PBPK with QSP** on **Wednesday and Thursday 3rd and 4th of October** at the OFICIO Fenway Meeting Room **in Boston, MA**.
 The workshop covers the concepts and application of combining PK-Sim, MoBi and R to build your very own digital platforms for the prediction of clinical trial outcomes by leveraging physiological and mechanistic knowledge to translate early in-vitro and preclinical outcomes to the clinic.
 During hands-on exercises you will learn how to:
 - [x] Build a PBPK model in PK-Sim and compare to observed data
 - [x] Integrate mechanism-based pharmacodynamics in MoBi
 - [x] Conduct parameter identifications in PK-Sim and MoBi